nfms4redd/portal/doc/portal/description.rst

 Time Slider
 ===========

-Some of the layers, in particular the ones that are periodically produced by, or used in, the analysis process, are time-dependent (``layer updates`` in the GeoStore model).
+Some of the layers, in particular the ones that are periodically produced, are time-dependent.
+This means that there are different versions of the layer for different points in time.
 To choose a date among the ones available you can drag the time slider (see figure below).
 The date that the system chooses for each layer is its closest previous one available for that layer.
 To better explain this behavior let's consider a particular case in which we have the following layers and dates:

 * Deforestation - years 2000, 2005, and 2010
 * Landsat mosaic - years 2000 and 2010.